 George has been an instructor of Civil Litigation at the Bar Admission Course in Toronto and a mediator and judge at the International Competition for Mediation Advocacy.
 He has spoken at various continuing education and other programmes on a variety of legal topics.

-Among his professional affiliations as a family mediator and lawyer, George is a member of the Law Society of Upper Canada, the Toronto Lawyers Association, the Advocates’ Society and the Canadian Defence Lawyers Association.
+Among his professional affiliations as a family mediator and lawyer, George is a member of the Law Society of Ontario, the Toronto Lawyers Association, the Advocates’ Society and the Canadian Defence Lawyers Association.

 Apparent conflict of interest existed: ruling - George Frank was interviewed by Law Times.